damomarco/receipt_tracker/docs/roadmap.md

     -   **Status**: ✅ **Done**
     -   **Description**: Implemented a "Spending Summary" view that shows total expenses and a segmented bar chart that visualizes spending by category.

+-   **Enhanced Reporting Filtering**:
+    -   **Status**: ✅ **Done**
+    -   **Description**: Integrated date-range filters into the "Spending Summary" section.
+Users can now select start and end dates to filter the summary stats and category charts, allowing for analysis of specific trips or time periods.

 ### Planned

--   **Enhanced Reporting Filtering**:
-    -   **Status**: Planned
-    -   **Description**: Add date-range filters to the "Spending Summary" to allow users to visualize their spending over specific periods (e.g., last 7 days, specific trip dates).
-    -   **Reward (High)**: Transforms the summary from a static overview into a dynamic analysis tool.
-This is a core feature for any expense tracker, allowing users to budget and analyze specific trips or time periods.
-    -   **Risk (Low)**: The implementation is straightforward.
-The main task is creating an intuitive date-range picker UI.
-The existing app architecture supports this change easily.

 -   **Improved Currency Conversion**:
     -   **Status**: Planned